 - Positive behaviour;

-The Personal Development and Welfare faculty is made up by House Heads; the Student Welfare Officer; Senior Learning mentor; staff within the School Inclusion Unit; Attendance Officer; Educational Welfare Officer and is headed up by our Senior Assistant Headteacher responsible for student support.
+The Personal Development and Welfare faculty is made up by Year Heads; the Student Welfare Officer; Senior Learning mentor; staff within the School Inclusion Unit; Attendance Officer; Educational Welfare Officer and is headed up by our Deputy Headteacher responsible for student support.
 We also call on the expertise of outside agencies whenever we feel it would be beneficial for our young people and we have established and maintained positive links with many of these.

 To receive this support, we welcome self-referrals from the students themselves, requests from families, from external agencies and from our own staff.
 We do our best to act on these referrals within a week – and in many cases immediately – so that our students receive the very best support possible.
 Please contact Mrs Hedges, our Student Welfare Officer if you would like to discuss the facilities we have available to us.